Hartland Point: Coastguard

 HM Coastguard maintains a small station on the top of the point near the lighthouse.
 This is now normally unmanned.

 The South West Coast Path was formerly an aid to the Coastguard who needed to be able to travel from station to station on foot while being able to keep an eye on the sea to spot for smugglers.
 The path stays close to the edge of the cliffs on its journey through Hartland Point and it is an ideal way to explore the point, its landmarks and the scenery.

 Radar Station

-The UK's Ministry of Defence previously had a radar installed on the point and controlled from nearby RAF Hartland Point.
+The UK's Ministry of Defence previously had a radar installed on the point and controlled from nearby RNAS Yeovilton.
 The current radar is operated by the UK Civil Aviation Authority for air traffic control.
 This is used for air traffic control of both military and civilian aircraft.
 The unusual white-dome-topped structure can be seen from distances of up to 10 mi from the point.